simbioses/cdxuserman/content/006_for_users/015_sending/cdx_19.md

 Clinics will likely have existing specialists in their EMR database.
 OSCAR allows users to update these records where existing specialists are found to be CDX capable.
 This can be done automatically or manually.
 The `Edit Specialists` UI has a new `Test CDX Availability` function that (if invoked) will test the CDX availability of *all* specialists stored at the clinic (and update the local database accordingly).

 {{< figure title="Updating existing specialists (automatic, batch)" src="/images/spec_update.png" width="100%">}}

-Existing specialist records can also be updated manually to add their CDX credentials.
-For that purpose, select a specialist record and add the CDX id for this provider.

-{{< figure title="Updating existing specialists (manually, single specialist)" src="/images/spec_update_man.png" width="100%">}}